 Keurig Coffee Pods vs Pot Coffee

 Okay, I admit it, I have purchased my first Keurig coffee machine.
-So here we'll look at the cost difference between Keurig coffee pods, and regular pot coffee, as well as some alternatives.
+So here we'll look at Keurig coffee pods cost vs regular pot coffee cost, as well as some alternatives so far as coffee cost, per cup cost.

 Some of you may have read our article Keurig Cost vs Starbucks vs Home Brew Cost here on Delightfulcoffee.com, and while I have occasionally used a Keurig and the associated Keurig coffees pods while at work, I was totally against buying a machine for home use.
 This was mainly based on cost, both of the machines, as well as the cost of the pods.
 However that changed recently.